Email FacebookTwitterMenu burgerClose thin

 Share

-qpfcNeed help planning for retirement?
-Partnering with a Qualified Plan Financial Consultant (QPFC) can help you find the answers you seek.
+Need help planning for retirement?
+Partnering with a qualified plan financial consultant (QPFC) can help you find the answers to your retirement-planning questions.
 Since QPFCs have extensive retirement planning training, they can help guide you through the process.
 Read on to discover how a QPFC can help you with your retirement obstacles.

 What Is a Qualified Plan Financial Consultant (QPFC)?

-As an alternative designation to the Certified Plan Fiduciary Advisor (CPFA), candidates can choose to pursue the Qualified Plan Financial Consultant (QPFC) credential.
+As an alternative designation to the certified plan fiduciary advisor (CPFA), candidates can choose to pursue the qualified plan financial consultant (QPFC) credential.
 Both credentials require the same course work and exams.
 However, if the financial firm or broker-dealer that the candidate works for doesn’t allow the CPFA designation, the candidate can become a QPFC.

 A QPFC must prove expertise and experience working with retirement plans.
-Candidates spend about two months learning about fiduciary services for retirement plans to acquire the QPFC certification.
+Candidates typically spend about two months learning about fiduciary services for retirement plans to earn the QPFC certification.
 QPFCs help their clients objectively review their financial situation, isolate potential concerns, and provide recommendations and solutions for tending to these financial matters.

 Qualified Plan Financial Consultant Qualifications